April 16 is

 It’s recommended that you complete your advance directive once you

-turn 18 years of age, regardless of your current health conditions or
+turn 18 years of age.
+You should do so regardless of your current health

-need.
-Accidents, natural disasters, or an unexpected health crises can
+conditions or need.
+Accidents, natural disasters, or health crises can

 Once your advance directive is complete, you should give a copy to your: